Modern Landscape Design: Creative Ideas & Inspiration

 Sustainability

-Arid environment calls for drought-conscious designs, using native and drought-tolerant plants, stones and rocks, along with efficient irrigation systems.
+Arid environment calls for drought-conscious designs, using desert landscape plants, stones and rocks, along with efficient irrigation systems.

 Harmony With Adobe-Style Homes